 - Identify the substance and amount ingested - Opioids: if signs of respiratory depression or hypoventilation are present: - Assist ventilations with BVM and provide supplemental oxygen - Naloxone (BLS) 2 mg IN, dividing the dose equally between the nares to a maximum of 1 mL per nare OR - Naloxone (BLS) 4 mg/0.1 mL IN in one nare. - Administer additional doses of naloxone (BLS) to maintain a normal respiratory rate and not necessarily until return of consciousness - Monitor patient for recurrent respiratory depression and decreased mental status - Other/Unknown substances obtain medical consultation and Poison Center recommendations.
 Medication orders can only be accepted from an approved base station. - Establish IV access, if appropriate - Opioids: if signs of respiratory depression or hypoventilation are present: - Naloxone (ALS) 0.4-2 mg IVP/IO (titrated)/IM/IN.
 For the intranasal route, divide the 2 mg dose equally between the nares to a maximum of 1 mL per nare OR - Naloxone (ALS) 4 mg/0.1 mL IN in one nare. - Administer additional doses of naloxone (ALS) to maintain a normal respiratory rate and not necessarily until return of consciousness - Monitor patient for recurrent respiratory depression and decreased mental status - Calcium channel blocker overdose: calcium chloride 0.5-1 gram slow IVP over 10 minutes; maximum dose of 1 gram.
-Note: calcium chloride is contraindicated in calcium channel blocker overdose for a patient taking digoxin. - Dystonic reaction: diphenhydramine 25 mg IV or IM - NA channel blockers (including tricyclic antidepressants and phenobarbital): sodium bicarbonate 1 mEq/kg IVP bolus initial; 0.5 mEq/kg every 10 minutes
+Note: calcium chloride is contraindicated in calcium channel blocker overdose for a patient taking digoxin. - Dystonic reaction: diphenhydramine 25 mg IV or IM - NA channel blockers (including tricyclic antidepressants and phenobarbital): sodium bicarbonate 1 mEq/kg IVP/IO bolus initially.
+Monitor QRS interval for narrowing.
+Repeat dose: 0.5 mEq/kg every 10 mins to a maintain narrow QRS (less than 100 msec).